What is the Connected Home and Small Business Demonstration?

 Do I need to have Internet Access?

 Yes.
-At the moment, all four “Journeys” need Internet access to work properly.
+At the moment, all four “Journeys” need to have dedicated WiFi with an ethernet connection to work properly.
 We are evaluating alternative options for those customers that may not have Internet access in the home.

 Do I need to have a smartphone?